 Joichi Ito was elected to Knight Foundation’s board of trustees in 2011.
 He is a member of the Program Committee and the Ad Hoc Subcommittee to Investments.

-Ito was named by Businessweek as one of the 25 Most Influential People on the Web in 2008.
-In 2011, he was chosen by Foreign Poicy Magazine as one of the “Top 100 Global Thinkers".
-In 2011, he received the Lifetime Achievement Award from the Oxford Internet Institute in recognition of his role as one of the world’s leading advocates of Internet freedom.
-In 2011 and 2012, Ito was chosen by Nikkei Business as one of the 100 most influential people for the future of Japan.
+In 2008, Ito was named by Businessweek as one of the 25 Most Influential People on the Web.
+In 2011 Foreign Policy Magazine named him one of the “Top 100 Global Thinkers.
+Also in 2011, he received the Lifetime Achievement Award from the Oxford Internet Institute in recognition of his role as one of the world’s leading advocates of Internet freedom.
+In 2011 and 2012, Nikkei Business selected him as one of the 100 most influential people for the future of Japan.

 In 2013, Ito was awarded a Doctor of Literature, honoris causa, from The New School.
 In 2014, he was inducted into the SXSW Interactive Festival Hall of Fame and was awarded the Golden Plate Award by the Academy of Achievement.
 In 2015, Ito was awarded a Doctor of Humane Letters, honoris causa, from Tufts University.